zeux/volk/README.md

 without linking to vulkan-1.dll or statically linking Vulkan loader.
 Additionally, volk enables loading Vulkan entrypoints directly from the driver which can increase performance by skipping loader dispatch overhead.

-volk is written in C89 and supports Windows, Linux and Android.
+volk is written in C89 and supports Windows, Linux, Android and macOS (via MoltenVK).

 ## Building